raj-khan/raj-khan/README.md

 <!-- [![Header](header-modified.gif "Header")](http://raajkhan.com/) -->

 Hi, I'm Meher Ullah Khan Raj, and I'm a Software Engineer.
-Currently, I am working for [Snappymob Sdn.
-Bhd.](https://www.snappymob.com/about). as a Software Engineer and living in Dhaka, Bangladesh.
+Currently, I am working for @Snappymob. as a Software Engineer and living in Dhaka, Bangladesh.

 <!--## 🔗 Also you can find me on:-